trigaten/Learn_Prompting/docs/reliability/intro.md

 accuracy, and thus reliability, in particular Self-consistency(@wang2022selfconsistency).
 However, there are a number of other techniques that can be used to improve reliability, beyond prompting strategies.

+In particular, we will discuss tecniques such as calibrators, verifiers, and approaches to introduce diversity in completions.